vanvaridiksha/CSDS-Spark_AWS_EMR_Assignment3/README.md

 ##Uploadig data

-On your AWS console, from the Services dashboard, select S3 and you should see a S3 bucket here.
+On your AWS console, from the Services dropdown on the dashboard, select S3 and you should see a S3 bucket here.
 It is the same bucket that is going to store logs for your cluster.
-Click on the S3 bucket, right click select 'Create Folder'.
+Click on the S3 bucket, right click and select 'Create Folder'.
 Give this folder a name (e.g 'audio_data').
 Click on the folder name, from the Actions drop down, select upload and assuming you have the audioscrobbler dataset stored locally on your machine, click on 'Add files' and upload these to the folder you just created on the bucket.

 ![S3 Bucket](http://i.imgur.com/DbzTwy7.png)